Angelfish

 While some individuals may grow as large as 60cm or 24 inches, most males will grow to be approximately 45 cm or 18 inches in length.

 Typically spotted with a partner, these Grey Angelfish form long-term monogamous breeding pairs which inhabit reefs with a depth of approximately 2-30m (7-98ft).
 They do this because these reefs found in this depth range provide optimal hiding places and so they avoid becoming prey for predators.
+Interestingly, they were also one of the first inhabitants of the underwater museum; schooling in small groups near The Banker.
+Presently, their numbers at the Musa have dwindled and are more likely found in mating pairs at Silent Evolution.
 Juveniles seem to prefer small shallower reefs heads with surrounding grassy areas.

 The females spawn from April until September, usually on the deeper areas of the reef and beginning just before sunrise.
 Couples will glide 1-2m (3-6ft) above the reef with a few quick dashes up into the water column.
 If an unaccompanied individual tries to approach the pair, they are very quickly chased away.
 When they are finally ready, the pair will swim slowly, rising in the water column, and bring their vents close together before releasing eggs and sperm into the water.
 During each reproduction cycle, which is repeated numerous times over the 6 months, 25,000-75,000 eggs are released.
 Larval Grey Angelfish are believed to hatch approximately 15-20 hours after fertilization.
 They will then find homes in beds of floating plankton until they reach around 15mm when they’ll settle onto the coral reef.

-Juvenile grey angelfish are visually very similar to French Angelfish but can easily be distinguished by observing the tail and eyes of each fish.
-Gray angelfish feature transparent filaments on the very end while on its French counterpart these filaments are colored bright yellow.
-If the tail is hidden from view, another differentiating feature of the French angelfish is its eyes as each of them are also encircled by another bright band of yellow.
+Juvenile gray angelfish are visually similar to French Angelfish but can be distinguished by observing their tail and eyes.
+Gray angelfish feature transparent filaments on the very end of its tail.
+On its French counterpart these filaments are colored a bright yellow.
+If the tail’s hidden, yellow bands around the Gray Angelfish’s eyes can also distinguish it from the French.

 QUEEN ANGELFISH